 Her short stories have been nominated for many other awards, including the Sunday Times/EFG Short Story Award and the William Trevor/Elizabeth Bowen International Short Story Prize.
-They have been broadcast on BBC Radio 4, and widely published in magazines and anthologies, including Granta, The Dublin Review, Head Land, Love, Loss & The Lives of Women: 100 Great Short Stories, New Welsh Short Stories, Ploughshares, The Royal Society of Literature Review, and The Stinging Fly.
-Her non-fiction has appeared in the Daily Telegraph, Granta, The Guardian, The London Evening Standard, Marie Claire, the Sunday Telegraph and The Times.
-She has curated the short fiction programme at Lancaster Litfest, given talks and taught writing at universities, festivals, literary salons and libraries across the UK and in Ireland.
-Recent festival appearances include the Belfast International Arts Festival, the Cheltenham Literature Festival, the Cork International Short Story Festival, the London Short Story Festival, the Ottawa International Writers Festival, the Vancouver Writers Festival, and York International Women's Festival.
+They have been broadcast on BBC Radio 4, and widely published in magazines and anthologies, including Granta, The Dublin Review, and Love, Loss & The Lives of Women: 100 Great Short Stories.

-Born in Wales, she grew up there and in the Midlands, lived and worked for eleven years in New York and Chicago, and now lives in Edinburgh.
+Born in Wales, she grew up there and in the Midlands, lived and worked for twelve years in New York and Chicago, and now lives in Edinburgh.